 Application Tips for Flea Control

 Diatomaceous earth can be used indoors or outdoors, and will remain effective as long as it stays dry.
-It is safe to use around pets and humans, but since it is a dust, you should still try to avoid having it blow around, as it may be slightly irritating.
+It is generally considered to be safe to use around pets and humans, but since it is a dust, you should still try to avoid having it blow around, as it may be slightly irritating.
+Please follow all product label instructions when applying this and any other pesticide product.

 - Start by locating the areas in your home or yard where you have seen fleas or your pets spend a great deal of time.
 Places to consider may include: furniture, pet beds, floors, cracks and crevices, under sinks, and even in gardens.
 If infested areas consist of carpeting, bedding, or other textiles, you may want to give it a good vacuum first to get the fleas moving.